sph-mn/sph-utils/readme.md

 arguments: directory ...
 description
-  merge the files of the given directories with their parent directories. files with duplicate names are kept by renaming. options
+  merge the files of the given directories with their parent directories. files with duplicate names are renamed by appending a number. options
   -1  splice if directory contains at most one file
   -h  display this help text